 8.2.4 Other Interim Conclusions

+For DOCSIS:

+- Supporting CRN-RG in 5GC based on solution #25 (section 6.25) is endorsed.

+- Collocation of UPF and W-5GCAN User Plane Function based on solution #21 (section 6.21) shall be possible, i.e, standard shall allow this possible deployment option.

 Solution #9 "New IPV6 address allocation mechanisms" as described in clause 6.9 is endorsed as a basis for normative specifications.

 Editor's note: This solution would apply to Combo Ethernet PDU Session type only if that PDU Session type is endorsed as part of the study.